xuewyang/randomforest/README.md

 ### Disadvantages of DT

 1. Accuracy - CART is often not as accurate as SVM and ensemble classifiers.
 2. Instability - If we change the data a little, the tree structure can change a lot.
 So the prediction is not as straightforward as it appears.
+Susceptible to high variance.
+3. The high variance can be reduced by creating multiple trees with different samples of the training dataset (different views of the problem) and combining their predictions.

-### Bagging
+### Bagging/bootstrap aggregation

 There is a hard problem for a single tree: